gunnarx/gocd-setup/docker/server/README.md

 * Check the results of the build image for errors

+* Monitor the progress and check for errors

-* Make sure to copy the SSH key that was provided.
+* Make sure to copy the SSH key that was printed by the script.
 Add it to the GitHub account (or any equivalent SSH enabled server) that shall hold the server config backup.

 ** NOTE: For security reasons, use a separate Git account and not one that holds many other important files.

 * Make sure the path defined by $ARTIFACT_STORAGE exists and is writable.
 Make sure the "go" user inside container can write to it on the host (make it writable by all and then when uid is known you can create limits) (It would be cleaner to user a fixed/known user-id but that's not implemented atm.)